Maria: The Woman the System Has to Work For

 Maria: “You’re lying.”

 Carmen: “Okay, it’s not great.
 But you’ve been painting for two months.
-You’ve been cleaning for fifteen years.
+You’ve been cleaning for over twenty years.
 Give it time.”

 Maria kept painting.